vb-consulting/RazorSvelte/README.md

 However, one of the server routes `/spa` is an example of the SPA application.
 This page uses `svelte-spa-router` and shows various SPA views with the hashtag routes.

-### Can I send data from my Razor Page to the Svelte omponent?
+### Can I send data from my Razor Page to the Svelte component?

 Yes, for example, by using hidden inputs.